Sage-Bionetworks/BridgeDocs/_articles/v2/demographics.md

 Demographics are exported to Synapse along with participant versions.
 However, they are stored in a separate table called "Participant Versions Demographics" alongside the original "Participant Versions" table.

-The "Participant Versions Demographics" table contains the app ID of the app associated with the demographics, the study ID of the study associated with the demographics (null if [app-level](#app-level-and-study-level)), the demographic category name, the demographic value, and units for that demographic (can be null).
+The "Participant Versions Demographics" table contains the study ID of the study associated with the demographics (null if [app-level](#app-level-and-study-level)), the demographic category name, the demographic value, and units for that demographic (can be null).
 It also has a health code and participant version number which can be [used to join the demographics table with the main participant versions table](#materializedview).

 If the demographic is multiple select, each value will be stored in a separate row.
 If the demographic is multiple select with no values, there will be a single row containing a value of null.